UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Array-and-Parallel/README.md

 # Scripts
 ## Array Jobs
+> ⚠️ Be careful using custom output filenames (e.g. ```-o myjob.out```) in array jobs.
+If the filename specified doesn't include unique descriptors (e.g., array ID), each subjob will write to and replace that filename, meaning you'll only capture the output from a single subjob.
+See our [documentation on filename patterns](https://public.confluence.arizona.edu/display/UAHPC/Running+Jobs+with+SLURM#RunningJobswithSLURM-SLURMOutputFilenamePatterns) for help.

 An array job is a way to easily submit multiple jobs using the same SLURM script with a single ```sbatch```.
 When an array job is submitted, it will create multiple subjobs, each using the same SLURM directives and same commands as written in the main script.

 ### [Basic Array Job](Basic-Array-Job)